armanjindal/armanjindal.github.io/about.md

 > If people cannot write well, they cannot think well, and if they cannot think well, others will do their thinking for them - **George Orwell**

 This site is where I share my writing, reading, programming, and learning.
-Below are the primary (conscious) reasons why.
+Below are the primary reasons why.

 First, [knowledge](https://en.wikipedia.org/wiki/Knowledge) is meaningful insofar as it can be shared and questioned.
 The best way to communicate knowledge is clear, concise writing.
 So, on this site, I strive to write clearly above all else, and I design it to make the reading experience as enjoyable as possible.